 The passing of Ed Asner this past weekend sent the internet reeling about the loss of yet another iconic legend in the world of classic television.
-Within hours, Betty White was trending, sending fans into a frenzy about the status of her heath.
+Within hours, Betty White was trending, sending fans into a frenzy about the status of her health.
 Don't worry, she's fine, and due to turn 100 years old in January.
-For Audacy's Kevin Klein & Ally Johnson, this was an opportunity to change the course of the future as we know it.
+For morning show hosts Kevin Klein & Ally Johnson, this was an opportunity to change the course of the future as we know it.

 So guys... should we clone Betty White?
 It's possible, and actually somewhat affordable.